jamesdunham/beautiful-jekyll/index.md

 My technical focus is on measurement problems involving information extraction, entity linkage, and latent variables.

 I finished a Ph.D. in political science at MIT in fall 2018.
-Previously, I studied public policy at NYU for an M.P.A., and built digital campaigns for issue-advocacy groups.
+Previously, I studied public policy at NYU for an M.P.A., and I built digital campaigns for issue-advocacy groups.

 ## Code